How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 If you need to work with multiple PDFs, the next method is more practical.

-Drive Explorer Pro is a Google Workspace add-on that runs in a sidebar inside Google Sheets.
-You can use it to upload many PDF files, add their links to your sheet, and log file details in separate columns.
+Drive Explorer Pro is a Google Workspace add-on that runs inside Google Sheets.
+Use it to upload multiple PDFs, add shareable links to your sheet, and log file details like name, size, and type in separate columns.

 Install Drive Explorer Pro from the Google Workspace Marketplace: